3MFConsortium/spec_securecontent/3MF Secure Content.md

 - Each confidential resource is encrypted using an efficient symmetric Data Encryption Method, with a randomly generated symmetric Data Encryption Key (DEK).
 There may be several resources in a 3MF package that requires confidentiality, so different DEKs MUST be provided for each one of them.
 In the current proposal, the only Data Encryption Method supported is AES256 GCM (Gaulois Counter Mode).
 In the future other Data Encryption Methods may be supported.

-- The DEK for each one of the confidential resources is encrypted with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the DEK.
+- The DEK for each one of the confidential resources may be encrypted with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the DEK.
 This means that the consumers must have an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the DEK.
 In this proposal, the only Key Encryption Method supported is asymmetric RSA2048 OAEP.
 In the future, other Key Encryption Methods may be supported.

 -	There could be several consumers for the same 3MF file and at the same time some consumers might have more than a pair of public and private keys, e.g. for different job types.
 To provide simultaneous access to all authorized parties, the DEK for a confidential resource may be encrypted several times, one for each different potential consumer.

 The KEK-DEK model provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the DEK with different KEKs.

+The mechanism for storing teh DEK in the 3MF is optional.
+It provides a mean to communicate the DEK for eack part.
+However the DEKs might be transferred to the consumer by any other mean, externally to the 3MF file.

 ## 1.2 Parts Relationships